promerma/zeoran/README.md

 ## Content
 Here the content of the repository is described.

-(1) data/atom_sites: Contains the atomic positions of all the atoms forming a single unit cell of each zeolite.
+(1) zeoran_data/atom_sites: Contains the atomic positions of all the atoms forming a single unit cell of each zeolite.
 The structure of a line of this file is: atom_id atom_type x y z charge.

-(2) data/unit_cell: Contains the basic information of the unit cell of each framework.
+(2) zeoran_data/unit_cell: Contains the basic information of the unit cell of each framework.

-(3) execute: shell script to run the program.
+(3) makefile: script to compile and install the program.

 (4) functions.cpp: contains all the functions implemented to run the program, including the main function.